osxmidi/LinVst/README.md

 To enable 32 bit vst's on a 64 bit system, a distro's multilib needs to be installed (on Ubuntu it would be sudo apt-get install gcc-multilib g++-multilib)

 For details about overriding dll's, see the next section (Wine Config).

-Quite a few plugins need winetricks corefonts installed for fonts.

 ------